-- Remember, self refers to the button object. - Our constructor will have to initialize self.label as an appropriate Text object and self.rect as a rectangle object. - Self.active also has a Boolean instance variable to remember whether or not the button is currently inactive.
+- Remember, self refers to the button object. - Our constructor will have to initialize self.label as an appropriate Text object and self.rect as a rectangle object. - self.active also has a Boolean instance variable to remember whether or not the button is currently inactive.

-The code for deactivate is very similar: def deactivate(self):
+The code for deactivate is very similar: def deactivate(self): "Sets this button to 'inactive'." self.label.setFill('darkgrey') self.rect.setWidth(1) self.active = 0

-er deactivate(self):

-"Sets this button to 'inactive'."

-self.label.setFill('darkgrey')

-self.rect.setWidth(1)

-self.active = 0